andrefigueira/.context-designs/README.md

 **Made for the web development community**

-Start building beautiful interfaces today.
-No dependencies.
-No complexity.
-Just pure Tailwind CSS.
+Start building beautiful interfaces with pure Tailwind CSS and minimal dependencies.